lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

 We extract resources at a rate that rises exponentially.

-Exponential systems have strange properties.
+Exponential systems have strange, unintuitive properties.
 In linear systems, quantities increase by a fixed amount in equal time periods -- 1, 2, 3, 4, etc. In exponential systems, quantities *double* in equal time periods -- 1, 2, 4, 8, etc. In exponential systems, nothing happens for a long time, then everything happens.
 It’s a simple proof, available to a 7th grade student, that the time to exhaust a finite stock that is drawn down at a rate that rises exponentially is essentially independent of the estimated volume of stock originally in place, and that you get almost no warning that it’s about to exhaust. [^exponential]

 Neoclassical economics in general, and Marian in particular, are oblivious to those strange properties.
 This oblivion is responsible for many of their startling claims about the real world, such as Marian’s claim that the number of atoms in the world is an irrelevant and non-binding constraint on human ability to create economic value.